On differentiability of volume time functions: Smoothing anti-Lipschitz time functions

 An alternative proof, that does not invoke the stability of global hyperbolicity, will be given in the next section.

-We end this section proving that the existence of a time function implies the existence of a smooth one with timelike gradient.
+We end this section by proving that existence of a time function implies existence of a smooth one with timelike gradient.
+This result was first proved in \cite{BernalSanchez,sanchez05b} by different methods.
 Let us recall that $K^+$ is the smallest closed and transitive relation which contains the causal relation $J^+$.
 A spacetime is said to be $K$-causal if $K^+$ is a partial order~\cite{SorkinWoolgar}.
 A self contained proof of the equivalence between $K$-causality and stable causality can be found in~\cite{MinguzziKCausality}.

 \begin{Theorem} Let $(M,g)$ be any spacetime with a $C^2$ metric $g$.
 The following conditions are equivalent: \begin{itemize} \item[(a)] $(M,g)$ admits a time function, \item[(b)] $(M,g)$ admits a smooth time function with timelike gradient, \item[(c)] $(M,g)$ is stably causal. \end{itemize} \end{Theorem}